lrspeiser/sigmagravity/README.md

 *Per‑galaxy tuned halos (SPARC population).
 For the MW star‑level test, see §5.4.

 **Zero‑shot policy:** For all disks—including the Milky Way—we use a single, frozen galaxy kernel calibrated on SPARC.
 Only baryons and measured morphology vary by galaxy; no per‑galaxy parameters are tuned.

+**Note on ΛCDM baseline:** Throughout this paper, "ΛCDM (halo fits)" refers to per‑galaxy tuned NFW halos used as a population baseline for the SPARC RAR (0.18–0.25 dex scatter).
+In contrast, our Milky Way star‑level test (§5.4) evaluates a single, fixed NFW halo configuration against Gaia DR3 accelerations without per‑star retuning; that specific realization fails with +1.409 dex mean residual.
+The "ruled out" statement in §5.4 applies to that tested MW halo, not to the broader practice of per‑galaxy halo fitting.

 ---